 In 2013, the U.S. and Georgia mutually agreed to enhance Georgia’s ongoing efforts at NATO interoperability.
 Since then the U.S. has been sponsoring Georgia’s infantry company contribution to NRF.

-Substantial NATO-Georgia Package (SNGP)
+The U.S. Contribution to Substantial NATO-Georgia Package (SNGP)

 The U.S. provides the Co-Deputy Team leader of the SNGP Core Team, via the Ministry of Defence Advisory Program, who is responsible for overall coordination and monitoring of the implementation of the SNGP initiatives.